bluerobotics/ardusub-gitbook/developers/full-parameter-list.md

 *Note: This parameter is for advanced users*

 This controls the rate of the main control loop in Hz.
 This should only be changed by developers.
-This only takes effect on restart
+This only takes effect on restart.
+Values over 400 are considered highly experimental.

 |Value|Meaning|
 |:---:|:---:|